 Small deck gardening is a great way to still care for plants without taking up too much space — especially if you have limited room to work with.
 These deck garden ideas are perfect for those without space in the yard for a garden, those who live in an apartment but have an outdoor space, and even those who want to grow their own plants without the hassle of caring for a full garden.
 From window boxes to vertical gardens, much more can be grown on a deck than you think.

-The good news is that you can grow on a deck almost any vegetable plant that you can grow in a garden.
+The good news is that you can build a deck vegetable garden and expect it to thrive.
+It is possible to grow on a deck almost any vegetable plant that grows in a garden.
 Many people think they need to grow dwarf varieties to accommodate their small space, but that’s not necessarily the case (though the smaller versions can be cute and add a nice look to your new deck garden).
 With a deck garden comes the possibility of choosing cohesive garden boxes, picking and choosing which vegetables to grow, and reorganizing as needed.
 The benefit of growing in containers is that you can bring the plants inside if it’s too cold or move them out of the sun if there’s too much.

 If you’re concerned about the space of your deck but don’t necessarily want to get dwarf varieties of vegetables, there are some good space-saving ones you can attempt to grow!
 Carrots, lettuce, peppers, scallions, and tomatoes can all be grown in containers (as opposed to doing better in a deck box) and moved around as needed.